 Difference Between Primary key and Unique key

-Key Difference between Primary Key and Unique key
+Key Difference between Primary Key and Unique Key

 - There can be one primary key in a table, while there can be multiple unique keys in the table.

-- The purpose of the primary key is to enforce entity integrity; on the other hand, the purpose of unique key is to enforce unique data.
+- The purpose of the primary key is to enforce entity integrity; on the other hand, the purpose of the unique key is to enforce unique data.

 - In the primary key, duplicate keys are not allowed, while in a unique key, if one or more key parts are null, then duplicate keys are allowed.